entangle-cloud/runbeam-docs/cli/commands.md

 ## Authentication Commands

 Authentication uses secure token storage managed by the Runbeam SDK.
-Tokens are stored in the OS keyring when available, or in encrypted filesystem storage as a fallback.
+Tokens are stored in encrypted filesystem storage.

 Any legacy plaintext token file (`~/.runbeam/auth.json`) is automatically migrated to secure storage on first use.